 As directed by the LNNRD Groundwater Quality Management Plan the staff samples irrigation wells on a yearly rotation to identify areas with water quality issues.
-Through this monitoring program eight areas have been identified to have high nitrate levels.
-In 2018, the Directors added 50,000+ acres into Phase II areas.
-This designation requires producers in these areas to follow best management practices in regard to nitrogen use and complete annual reporting forms which track their nitrogen use by field.
-With the new Phase III rules the District is looking at moving some of these Phase II areas to Phase III because the nitrates continue to rise.
+There were eight subareas identified originally and placed into the Phase II designation.
+In 2018, the Directors added 50,000+ acres into Phase II areas which equates to approximately 90% of the irrigated acres in the District are now in Phase II designation.
+This designation requires producers to follow best management practices regarding nitrogen use and complete annual reporting forms which track their nitrogen use by field.
+With the new Phase III rules, the District is looking at moving some of these Phase II areas to Phase III because the nitrates levels continue to rise.
+To assist the District in monitoring for compliance we have hired Professional Computer Solutions to link our data bases to assist in tracking completed Phase forms.

-In other water quality related work the District has entered into the Bazile Groundwater Management Area Interlocal Agreement with the Upper and Lower Elkhorn NRDs and the Lewis & Clark NRD.
+In other water quality related work, the District entered into the Bazile Groundwater Management Area Interlocal Agreement with the Upper and Lower Elkhorn NRDs and the Lewis & Clark NRD.
 This agreement is to address the high nitrates in the Creighton and surrounding communities by promoting best management practices in the production of row crops and wise fertilizer management in the communities.

-- ➢ 1986 - A Groundwater Management Plan was approved by the state of Nebraska - > 1995 The Groundwater Management Plan was amended as required by law - 1996 Groundwater Quality Management Area implemented - > 2003 Groundwater Plan was amended by Board and approved by state of Nebraska - > 2004 A Phase II area was implemented in north central Holt County with high nitrate levels - 2006 The second Phase II area was implemented in areas with high nitrate levels in north western Holt County and western Boyd County - > 2007 On October 17th a portion of the Lower Niobrara was determined fully appropriated - > 2008 Preliminary determination by DNR that the Lower Platte Basin was fully appropriated - 2009 The Lower Platte River Basin fully appropriated determination was reversed by DNR.
-Rules and regulations were approved to limit irrigation growth to 2500 acres per year for 4 years - > 2011 Supreme Court reversed the Lower Niobrara River Basin Fully Appropriated designation - > 2011 Rules and Regulation were approved to allow for limited irrigation in the reversal area - 2011 District requested to begin the Voluntary Integrated Management Plan with the Department of Natural Resources - > 2013 Worked with GIS Workshop to develop a program to manage the irrigated acre certification process - > 2013 District implements a 180 day stay on new high capacity wells and the addition of irrigated acres - 2013 District completes Voluntary Integrated Management Plan and updates Rules and Regulation to better manage the ground and surface water of the District - > 2014 Voluntary Integrated Management Plan and updated Rules and Regulations go into effect - > 2015 Working with the Niobrara River Basin Alliance on a Voluntary Basin Wide Management Plan - > 2016 Adopted comprehensive Phase III groundwater quality management rules - > 2018 Added 50,000 acres to the Phase II reporting requirements for nitrates - > 2019 Completed the 5-year review of the District Integrated Management Plan with DNR
+- > 1996 Groundwater Quality Management Area implemented - ➤ 2003 Groundwater Plan was amended by Board and approved by state of Nebraska - ➤ 2004 A Phase II area was implemented in north central Holt County with high nitrate levels - ➤ 2006 The second Phase II area was implemented in areas with high nitrate levels in north western Holt County and western Boyd County - ➤ 2007 On October 17th a portion of the Lower Niobrara was determined fully appropriated - ➤ 2008 Preliminary determination by DNR that the Lower Platte Basin was fully appropriated - ➤ 2009 The Lower Platte River Basin fully appropriated determination was reversed by DNR.
+Rules and regulations were approved to limit irrigation growth to 2500 acres per year for 4 years - ➤ 2011 Supreme Court reversed the Lower Niobrara River Basin Fully Appropriated designation; Rules and Regulation were approved to allow for limited irrigation in the reversal area; District requested to begin the Voluntary Integrated Management Plan with the Department of Natural Resources - ➤ 2013 Worked with GIS Workshop to develop a program to manage the irrigated acre certification process; District implements a 180 day stay on new high capacity wells and the addition of irrigated acres; District completes Voluntary Integrated Management Plan and updates Rules and Regulation to better manage the ground and surface water of the District - ➤ 2014 Voluntary Integrated Management Plan and updated Rules and Regulations go into effect - ➤ 2015 Working with the Niobrara River Basin Alliance on a Voluntary Basin Wide Management Plan - ➤ 2016 Adopted comprehensive Phase III groundwater quality management rules - ➤ 2018 Added 50,000 acres to the Phase II reporting requirements for nitrates - ➤ 2019 Completed the 5-year review of the District Integrated Management Plan with DNR - ➤ 2020 Accepted new irrigated applications for the first time since the IMP took affect